ddvk/remarkable2-framebuffer/README.md

 Things that can use help:

 * writing documentation
-* setting up this repository build system and CI
+* testing apps and packages
 * understanding the waveforms used by SWTCON
 * writing our own implementation of SWTCON